- Outset Study

 |Bidding Ended||Tue 26 March, 2019 at 9:30pm|

-Alison Wilding (b.1948, Blackburn) lives and works in London.
-Graduated from Royal College of Art (1973); Ravensbourne College of Art and Design (1970); and Nottingham College of Art (1967).
-Awards include the GLAA Award (1981); and the Paul Hamlyn Foundation Award (2008).
-Select solo exhibitions include Alison Wilding: Right Here, De La Warr Pavilion, Bexhill On Sea (2018); Acanthus, Asymmetrically, Offer Waterman, London (2017); Alison Wilding, Arena Redux, Art House Foundation, London (2016); Alison Wilding, Tate Britain, London (2013); Alison Wilding: Drawing, ‘Drone 1–10’, Karsten Schubert, London (2012); and Alison Wilding: How the Land Lies, New Art Centre, Roche Court Sculpture Park, Salisbury (2011).
-Select group exhibitions include 250th Summer Exhibition, Royal Academy of Arts, London (2018); Sculpture as Object, Duveens BP Collection Display, Tate Britain, London (2016); Drawing Biennial 2015, Drawing Room, London (2015); Drawing: Sculpture, Leeds Art Gallery, Leeds (2012); The Thought of Stuff, RBS Galleries, London (2010); and Core, Betty Cunningham Gallery, New York (2009).
+Selected solo exhibitions include Mesmer, Again, Room 2, 46 Lexington St, London (2021); Alison Wilding: Right Here, De La Warr Pavilion, Bexhill On Sea (2018); Acanthus, Asymmetrically, Offer Waterman, London (2017); Alison Wilding, Arena Redux, Art House Foundation, London (2016); Alison Wilding, Tate Britain, London (2013); Alison Wilding: Drawing, ‘Drone 1–10’, Karsten Schubert, London (2012); and Alison Wilding: How the Land Lies, New Art Centre, Roche Court Sculpture Park, Salisbury (2011).
+Selected group exhibitions include 250th Summer Exhibition, Royal Academy of Arts, London (2018); Sculpture as Object, Duveens BP Collection Display, Tate Britain, London (2016); Drawing Biennial 2015, Drawing Room, London (2015); Drawing: Sculpture, Leeds Art Gallery, Leeds (2012); The Thought of Stuff, RBS Galleries, London (2010); and Core, Betty Cunningham Gallery, New York (2009).
 Her work is held in public and private collections including the British Museum, London; Tate, London; Henry Moore Institute, Leeds; and the Musée de Beaux Arts, Calais.
+Public commissions include Migrant for Snape Maltings (2004); Shimmy, 10 New Burlington Street, London (2013); and Herm, Rathbone Place, London (2018); and Still Water, National Memorial Arboretum, Alrewas (2018).